 Then the driver brought me to Maha Gandaryon monastery in Mandalay.
 It was my first visit ever in a monastery.
 When I arrived there I was embarrassed.
 Hundreds of tourists were watching and photographing the monks and novices lining up to get into the dining hall.
 I was ashamed to lift the camera, point it at the monks and press the shutter.
 I know it is allowed to shoot in a monastery and I talked to monks later during my journey and they all assured me that it is not a big deal for them and they got used it.
 Still, it seemed really awkward to me.
 But I have to admit photos of monks and novices are magnetic.
 They seem to be one of the most photogenic people in the world, don’t you think?

 U Min Thonze: Also know as Pagoda of the 30 caves.
 U Min means cave, Thonze means 30.
 45 Buddhas are lined up in the crescent-shaped pagoda which is partly built into Sagging Hill.
-On top of the Pagoda you can enjoy an amazing view over Sagaing Hill
+On top of the Pagoda, you can enjoy an amazing view of Sagaing Hill

 Sun U Ponys Shin Pagoda: Unfortunately under construction when I visited it